maravilhas00/pdf-text-to-speech/README.md

 # PDF to text to speech app

-A Python program to convert a pdf file to text-to-speech
+A Python program to convert a pdf file to text-to-speech.

 Functionalities: